 1. The Settlement Assessment Conference

-The mediators look to a document called the Mediation Questionnaire to help determine whether a case might be an appropriate candidate for inclusion in the mediation program.
+The mediators look to a document called the Mediation Questionnaire to help determine whether a case might be an appropriate candidate for participation in the mediation program.
 Appellants are required to file the Mediation Questionnaire in the Ninth Circuit within 7 days of the docketing of an appeal or a petition for review.
 Appellees may file a Mediation Questionnaire, but are not required to do so.
 See Ninth Circuit Rules 3-4 and 15-2 for a description of cases excluded from the program.
 A fillable version of the Mediation Questionnaire is available on this court’s website, www.ca9.uscourts.gov, under Forms.

-Following the mediator’s review of the Mediation Questionnaire, in the majority of cases, the court will order counsel to participate in a telephonic Settlement Assessment Conference with a circuit mediator to exchange information about the case, discuss options the mediation program offers, and look at whether the case might benefit from inclusion in the mediation program.
+Following the mediator’s review of the Mediation Questionnaire, in the majority of cases, the court will order counsel to participate in a telephonic Settlement Assessment Conference with a circuit mediator to exchange information about the case, discuss options the mediation program offers, and look at whether the case might benefit from participation in the mediation program.
 The initial assessment conference typically lasts between 30 minutes and an hour and includes a discussion of the case’s litigation and settlement history.
 At the conclusion of the call, counsel and the mediator will decide whether further discussions would be fruitful.
 If counsel and the mediator agree that further settlement discussions are not warranted, the mediator can discuss with counsel any procedural or case management issues that may require attention, such as changing the briefing schedule, consolidating cases, or other procedural issues.
 As long as counsel are in agreement, the mediator will enter an order memorializing the procedural agreements and indicating that the case will not be included in the Mediation Program.
 Additional follow up telephone calls may be necessary before a consensus is reached about whether a case will be included in the mediation program.

 2. Panel Referrals